yairgil/azure-docs/articles/azure-monitor/platform/alerts-smart-detections-migration.md

 ![Smart Detection Migration Dialog](media/alerts-smart-detections-migration/Smart-Detection-Migration-Dialog.png)

-After the migration, new Smart Alert rules will be created for your Application Insight resources, as explained above.
+After the migration, new Smart Alert rules will be created for your Application Insight resource, as explained above.
-As part of the migration process, each new smart alert rule is automatically configured with an action group.
+As part of the migration process, each new Smart Alert rule is automatically configured with an action group.
 The configured action group for each rule depends on the notification settings for the equivalent Smart Detection rule prior to the migration:

 * If you haven't previously changed the default notification for a Smart Detection rule, or the rule didn’t have notification at all (preview detectors), the respective alert rule will be configured with the “Application Insights Smart Detection” action group.
 If an action group with that name already exists in this subscription, the existing action group will be used.
 If an action group with that name does not exist, it will be created with “Email Azure Resource Manager Role” actions, sending notification to your Azure Resource Manager Monitoring Contributor and Monitoring Reader users.
 * If you previously did change the default email notification for the equivalent detector, then an action group called “Application Insights Smart Detection Custom” will be created, with an email action sending notification to the previously configured email addresses.

 ### Migrate your Smart Detection using Azure CLI

-You can initiate Smart Detection migration to alerts using the following PowerShell commands.
-This will trigger automated, pre-configured migration process, creating the alert rule names and action groups as described in the is document.
+You can initiate Smart Detection migration to alerts using the following Azure CLI command.
+This will trigger automated, pre-configured migration process, creating the alert rule names and action groups as described in this document.

 ```azurecli
 az rest --method POST --uri /subscriptions/{subscriptionId}/providers/Microsoft.AlertsManagement/migrateFromSmartDetection?api-version=2021-01-01-preview --body @body.txt